-Agencies must submit the BR-3B - Contract Professional Services form which identifies the number of contract employees and other contracted dollars budgeted in the FY 2024 enacted, FY 2024 revised and FY 2025 budgets.
+Agencies must submit the BR-3B - Contract Professional Services form which identifies the number of contract employees and other contracted dollars budgeted in the FY 2025 enacted, FY 2025 revised and FY 2026 budgets.
 This form should list all purchased services for which funding is requested in the 630000 series of natural accounts.
 A brief description of the services provided by the vendor should also be provided.
 Some of these services may also fit the definition of a privatization service, as explained above, and thus will require the additional information outlined in RIGL 37-2.3-4(3).

 Please note this report is separate and distinct from the Consultant Transparency Report, for which instructions will be sent separately.
-The BR-3B Contract Professional Services Form and the Consultant Transparency Report are both spreadsheet templates that are completed outside of BFM.
-For additional information or questions on the Consultant Transparency Report, agencies may reach out to connor.delaney@omb.ri.gov.
+The BR-3B Contract Professional Services Form and the Consultant Transparency Report are both spreadsheet templates that are completed outside of BFM and required as part of submitted agency budget requests.
+For additional information or questions on the Consultant Transparency Report, agencies may reach out to nina.succi@omb.ri.gov.